microbiomedata/mixs-6-2-release-candidate/README.md

-<h1>Proposed, Harmonized MIxS 6.2 Proposal</h1>
+<h1>Harmonized MIxS 6.2 Release Candidate</h1>

-<h2>And future site of MIxS/EnvO Structured Knowledge Extraction</h2>
+Documentation and data validator: http://w3id.org/mixs-6-2-rc/

-<p>Extracting structured knowledge from MIxS and finding EnvO terms that would be reasonable answers to scoped MIxS questions</p>
+- This validator does not submit data to any repository

 <nav>
   <a href="https://github.com/turbomam/mixs-envo-struct-knowl-extraction">Repo</a>
   |